Umair-Farooque/Sentiment-Analysis-and-Text-Generator-Using-Twitter-data/README.md

 Utilizing this probability framework, you can develop an auto-complete system.
 For example, if the user types "I eat scrambled," the system can suggest a word "x" such that "I eat scrambled x" yields the highest probability.
 If "x" is "eggs," the completed sentence would be "I eat scrambled eggs."

+Here's an overview of the project steps:
+1. Load and preprocess data:
+a.
+Load and tokenize the data.
+b.
+Divide sentences into training and testing sets.
+c.
+Replace infrequent words with an unknown marker ("<unk>").
+2. Develop N-gram-based language models:
+a.
+Compute the count of n-grams from the dataset.
+b.
+Estimate the conditional probability of the next word using k-smoothing.
+c.
+Evaluate the N-gram models by calculating the perplexity score.
+3. Utilize your model to suggest the next word given a sentence.